ISIR-EXTENDER/controllers/kinematic_guides_cartesian_velocity/Readme.md

 Goals are represented as 6D poses (position + orientation) with associated confidence values.
 The system supports:

+- **Static Goals**: Predefined goals loaded from ROS2 parameters at startup
+- **Dynamic Goals**: Goals that can be published at runtime via ROS2 topics
 - Multiple simultaneous goals
 - Dynamic confidence updates based on user behavior
 - Soft goal selection through confidence-weighted blending